matiasandina/phdutils/sleep_annotator/old/README.md

 ## Sleep Annotator

+> [!WARNING]
+> This folder contains old code and no longer will be updated.
+Use the version provided in the other folders in the repo.

 Preliminar release of the sleep annotator.
 You are advised to run this on a virtual environment.
 This software was tested using Python 3.10 (python 3.10+ likely to work) and is cross-platform (Unix, Windows).